ChenLu-china/Real-Time-Rendering/cudaC++/pybind11_example/README.md

 BLOCK：The definiation of BLOCK is same as WARP, but the size of BLOCK not fixed, you can set it flexiable, normally, the times of 32.

-Thread: every code run on thread, and the processor of code are same except WARP.
+THREAD: every code run on thread, and the processor of code are same except WARP.

 ## Advanced Cuda Extension Programming